3 Days in Porto: Old Town, Coastal Biking and Douro Valley

 Thanks to its beauty and Harry Potter fame, Livraria Lello is a Porto hotspot.

-For non-Harry Potter fans, it might not be worth the wait (or the 8 Euros entry cost).
+For non-Harry Potter fans, it might not be worth the wait โ or the 12 Euros (about $14 USD) for a basic entry ticket.
 But if you love books or the magical world of Harry Potter, Livraria Lello is a must-see in Porto.

 Savor a gastronomic experience at Emotivo

-For 40 Euros per person, you get to indulge in a creative Portuguese tasting menu.
+For 45 Euros (about $52 USD) per person, you get to indulge in a creative Portuguese tasting menu.
 (It changes every two months.)
 The door swings open at precisely 7:00 pm for the first seating, and 9:30 pm for the second.

 Here’s the fun part: You pick your culinary region of Portugal by choosing from a selection of little toys, like a toy tram for Lisbon.
 Each table gets a unique set of appetizers and courses based on their chosen region (and any allergies they mention to the server).

-We started with crusty brown bread served with citrus butter, olive paté and olive oil.
+We started with crusty brown bread served with citrus butter, olive patรฉ and olive oil.

 For dessert, we indulged in chocolate mousse and a sweet dish of egg yolk and sugar.